 Why?
 Why on earth would someone do that?

 In this video, Nick, at 25, said he was well off enough to buy whatever he wanted.
 He couldn’t be more comfortable in life.
 But he wasn’t happy.

 Motivated by emptiness, he flew out to Florida to give up.
-He slept on the beach, woke up the morning after, and challenged God like a crazy person.
-Only he wasn’t crazy…he was as sane as you or I.
+He slept on the beach with nothing in his pockets, woke up the morning after, and challenged God like a crazy person.
+Only he wasn’t crazy…he was as sane as you or me.

 Nick talks a lot about God in his interviews.
-Personally, I’m agnostic, but I do want to point out a time when I was younger.
+Personally, I’m agnostic, but I do want to point out a time when I was younger and religious.
 I felt like the hand of God was protecting me in all situations.
 Was that God or just peaceful ignorance.
 Who knows.